 The external female genitals are called the vulva.
-Symptoms of vulval conditions commonly include a burning sensation, stinging or itching.
+Symptoms of vulvar conditions commonly include a burning sensation, stinging or itching.
 In some cases, the vulva appears red and swollen.

-Without treatment, vulval conditions can lead to depression, anxiety, sexual problems and body image concerns.
-Recovery from vulval conditions may take weeks or even months.
+Without treatment, vulvar conditions can lead to depression, anxiety, sexual problems and body image concerns.
+Recovery from vulvar conditions may take weeks or even months.
 Generally, treatment aims to ease the symptoms while healing takes place.
 It may speed recovery to use a number of treatments at the same time, rather than consecutively.

 Vulva is an umbrella term for the various parts of the external female genitals.
 These parts include:

 - Mons pubis – the fatty ‘pad’ that’s covered in pubic hair